amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   </ParameterList>

 The value in the "name" can be anything ("Main" in this example).
-Individual parameters in a ParameterList are specified as follows:
+A ParameterList consists of just two types of entries: Parameter and ParameterList.
+ParameterLists are labeled with a `"name`" [string], while Parameters have a separate fields for `"name`" [string], `"type`" [string] and `"value`" [TYPE], where "TYPE" can be any of the following: double, float, short, int, bool, string, Array double, Array float, Array short, Array int, Array bool, Array string.
+The value of the parameter is given in quotes (e.g. "2.7e3").
+Array data is specified as a single comma-deliminated string bounded by {}'s (e.g. "{2.4, 2.1, 5.7}").

 .. code-block:: xml